o-ran-sc/nonrtric-plt-dmaapmediatorproducer/docs/api-docs.rst

 API-Docs
 ========

-Here we describe the APIs to access the Non-RT RIC DMaaP Mediator Producer.
+Here we describe the API to access the Non-RT RIC DMaaP Mediator Producer.

 DMaaP Mediator Producer